 There are a multitude of grass varieties, brands but there are basically only 2 grass types: Cool Season type grasses and Warm Season type grasses.
 Each grass type is suited primarily for one or the other seasons.
+Here at Frisco Lawn Pros, we want to help you understand the difference.

 Cool Season Grasses